 Their organic farms are on Shanghai’s Chongming Island and in Fengxian district.
 Although all in Chinese, you can order a wide range of boxes; the regular box of ten types of vegetables and fruit is 120 RMB/order but you can also find tailored selections for the elderly, pregnant women or children.
 Delivery is free for orders exceeding 100 RMB.

-Stores and online stores selling Organic and Healthy food Shanghai:
+Brick Stores and Online stores Selling Organic and Healthy Food Shanghai

 This is a grocery website that carries organic products and other healthy ingredients like oils, whole grains, raw nuts& seeds, legumes, nut milks, superfoods and supplements, and juices.
 Don't be shy; if you find something that is not top quality, the company's return policy is really good.